info@wethepeople.us

 Frequently Asked Questions

 Many members of the Washington state legislature, along with their attorneys, argue that this effort is “dead in the water” because Bob Ferguson appealed the superior court case.
-They believe that since the appellate court found the plaintiff lacked standing, Ferguson’s conviction would also be dismissed.
+They believe that since the appellate court found the plaintiff lacked standing, Ferguson’s judgment would also be dismissed.

 1. **State ex rel.
 Zempel v.
 Twitchell, 367 P. 2d 985 (Wash: Supreme Court, 1962)**